Your child's anaesthetic

 What you need to know about eating and drinking

-No food or milk for at least 6 hours before their operation
+No food or milk for at least 6 hours before their expected arrival at hospital

-Breast milk or infant formula is okay to have up to 4 hours before their operation
+Breast milk or infant formula is okay to have up to 4 hours before their expected arrival at hospital

-Clear fluids are encouraged up until 1 hour before their operation
+Clear fluids are encouraged up until 1 hour before their expected arrival at hospital

 Clear fluids are liquids you can see through if you hold them up to the light - like water, clear juice, cordial, paedialyte.
 Do not give juice with pulp, milk-based products or jelly.